ypid/ypid-ansible-inventory/README.rst

   For example Putty_ is not known to work with the paranoid ssh server configuration.

+``dev``
+  Configure roles so that they are easy to deploy to a single VM/container for developing and testing.
+  This will:

+    * Configure the FQDN of the service to the hostname so that DNS and certificates work by default.
+    * Turn optional features on for testing.

 ``staging``
   Optimized for performance at the cost of security/hardening.
   Use reduced key sizes.